Rule 2: The Practice

 2-1.1.
 Number of Copies

-The clerk of the trial court shall prepare a certified copy of the original record
+The clerk of the trial court shall prepare a certified copy and a duplicate copy of the original record, or a record in electronic form, subject to and in accordance with the local rules of the individual Courts of Appeal.

 2-1.2.
 Production of Record